Piraxus/OrbiterSkyboltClient/README.md

 ## Build
 ### Using conan
 [Conan](https://conan.io) is a C++ package manager which makes builds easier.
+Currently, the build requires conan version 1.x.
+We plan to upgrade to 2.x in the future.
-If you do not already have conan installed, run `pip install conan` to install conan using [pip](https://pypi.org/project/pip).
+If you do not already have conan 1.x installed, run `pip install conan==1.64.1` to install using [pip](https://pypi.org/project/pip).

-Then build with the following commands:
+Build with the following commands:
 ```
 git clone https://github.com/piraxus/Skybolt
+git -C Skybolt checkout v1.4.1
 conan export Skybolt

 git clone https://github.com/Piraxus/OrbiterSkyboltClient